 WHAT WE DO

-The region benefits from a strong creative economy and STEAM education strategies.
 The Regional Arts & Culture Council works to achieve our vision through several equity-based arts education efforts:

 We support teachers in arts education: music, visual arts, drama and dance hired with the Arts Education & Access Fund (Arts Tax) to serve K-5 schools in the City of Portland (see map below).
 Today, every K-5 school in Portland has at least one Arts Education teacher—currently more than 95 certified arts specialists, compared to 31 in 2012 before the fund was approved by voters.

-RACC supports schools by connecting them to cultural resources in Portland and offering professional development workshops for the Art Education teachers hired with Arts Education & Access Funds.
+We support schools by connecting them to cultural resources in Portland and offering professional development workshops for the Art Education teachers hired with Arts Education & Access Funds.
 RACC also advocates with school districts to help ensure equitable, sustained, and progressive arts education for students in middle and high school.
 Read more about the Arts Education and Access Fund here.

 WHO WE SERVE